ins-amu/SoFa-PI/README.md

 * Matplotlib

 ## Experimental data
 * Access to the computed simulations or synthetic/empirical features for running the code is available upon reasonable request.
-Data from the lateral-interception task is available on Zenodo https://doi.org/10.5281/zenodo.16487740.
+Empirical data from the tasks is available on Zenodo https://doi.org/10.5281/zenodo.16487740.

 ## Reference